olrafa/nodal-point/README.md

 Start a game with `npm run start:dev`.
 Which is actually run the project on Nodemon.

 TODOs:
-- [ ] Fix bug with display of finished match
 - [ ] Improve looks on scoreboard
 - [ ] Add a preview to this README
 - [ ] Set up pre-commit hook for autofixes